What types of cases are filed in Alameda County Small Claims Court?

 The phone number is: 510-690-2705

 Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
 The rules for small claims court cases in Alameda County are the same for any county in California.
-These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
-The party who files the action or claim is known as the plaintiff.
+The rules for small claims court are simple and informal compared to the rules of regular civil cases.
+The person or business that files the action is the plaintiff.
 The Defendant is the person or business that is being sued.
-In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
+For small claims court cases in California, neither the plaintiff or the defendant is allowed to hire an attorney to represent them at the hearing.
 However, you are able to consult and speak with an attorney before or after the small claims court hearing.

 What is small claims court mediation?